 Treatment of Stage 2 Pressure Ulcers

 The goal of care for stage 2 pressure ulcers is to cover, protect, and clean the area.
 As always, decreasing pressure on the area is key to wound healing.
-With quick attention, a stage II pressure ulcer can heal very rapidly.
-Generally pressure ulcers that develop beyond stage 2 are considered to be a result of lack of aggressive intervention.
+With quick attention, a stage 2 pressure ulcer can heal very rapidly.
+Emphasis should be placed on proper nutrition and hydration to support wound healing.
+Generally, pressure ulcers that develop beyond stage 2 are considered to be a result of lack of aggressive intervention.

 - Keep the skin clean and dry.